 There are three broad types of mutual funds:

-Nonetheless, we believe most investors can do only with a handful of categories.
-And for starters, the choice is rather simple as we will see in the next section.
+While there are hundreds of mutual fund schemes in India, we believe most investors should keep the fund selection process simple and look at only a handful of categories.
+For beginners, the choice is rather simple as we will see in the next section.

 Where to invest?

-If you are a beginner, the focus should be on low risk with a decent return.
-Once you get the taste of equity investing, you can get into a more nuanced investment strategy.
-Here are the two most suitable types of funds for those who are just starting out:
+If you are a beginner, the focus should be to make a decent return by taking low risk.
+Only after you get the taste of equity investing can you get into a more nuanced investment strategy.
+Here, we present the two best mutual funds for you:

 Before you invest

-Now you might have got a fair idea of mutual fund investing and you're ready to make your first purchase.
+You might have now got a fair idea of how mutual funds work and are ready to make your first purchase.
 But before you do, you need to have a bank account and be KYC compliant, which is a one-time procedure.
-Read how to get your KYC done.
+Know how to get your KYC done .
 Nowadays, you can easily complete your KYC online.
 Once your verification is done, you are set to invest in mutual funds.

 Monitoring and managing your investments

 Once you've made your investment, you must keep a track of how well they are performing.
-It's not necessary to look at them every day.
-Equity investments are risky, have ups and downs and constantly looking at them adds anxiety, which is not good.
-Review your investments once or twice a year.
+It's not necessary to look at them every day because equity investments go up and down and constantly looking at them adds anxiety.
+So, review your investments once or twice a year.
 You can use My Investments on Value Research to analyse your consolidated portfolio in detail.